goddfatherr/esp32mcu_webifaces/README.md

 ## Getting Started

-To get started with any projects in this repository, navigate to the respective folder and follow the provided README or instructions to set up and deploy the project on your ESP32.
+To get started with any projects in this repository, navigate to the respective folder and tweak the callbacks for when a packet is recieved.

 ## Dependencies
 See the `CMakeLists.txt` in each project to correctly configure the required components before compiling.